Atragon: Plot

 The legendary empire of the lost continent of Mu reappears to threaten the world with domination.
 While countries unite to resist, an isolated World War II captain has created the greatest warship ever seen, and possibly the surface world's only defense.

 While on a magazine photo shoot one night, photographers Susumu and Yoshito witness a car drive into the ocean.
 While speaking with a detective the next day they spot Makoto Jinguji, daughter of deceased Imperial Captain Jinguji, who is also being followed by a suspicious character.
 Her father's former superior, retired Rear Admiral Kusumi is confronted by a peculiar reporter, who claims contrarily that Captain Jinguji is alive and at work on a new submarine project.
-The threads meet when a mysterious taxi driver attempts to abduct Makoto and the Admiral, claiming to be an agent of the drowned Mu Empire.
+The threads meet when a mysterious taxi driver attempts to abduct Makoto and the admiral, claiming to be an agent of the drowned Mu Empire.
 Foiled by the pursuing photographers, he flees into the ocean.

-During another visit to the detective, a package inscribed "MU" arrives for the Admiral.
+During another visit to the detective, a package inscribed "MU" arrives for the admiral.
 Contained within is a film depicting the thriving undersea continent (with its own geothermal "sun") and demanding that the surface world capitulate, and prevent Jinguji from completing his Atragon submarine, named Gotengo.
-The UN realizes that the Atragon may be the world's only defense and requests that Admiral Kosumi appeal to Jinguji.
+The UN realizes that the Atragon may be the world's only defense and requests that Admiral Kusumi appeal to Jinguji.
 Concurrently, Makoto's stalker is arrested and discovered to be a naval officer under Jinguji.
 He agrees to lead the party to Jinguji's base but refuses to disclose its location.
 After several days of travel, the party find themselves on a tropical island inhabited only by Jinguji's forces and enclosing a vast underground dock.